sk-ys/redmine_issue_notes_on_context_menu/README.md

-# Redmine Notes On Context Menu
+# Redmine Issue Notes On Context Menu
 This is a plugin for Redmine.